Should have tested more – Five times bugs and errors had massive consequences

 The probe’s designers at Lockheed Martin had developed thruster control software that calculated in imperial measurements, while NASA’s own technicians worked in metric.
 Can you guess what went wrong?

-The result was the probe travelling far too quickly, getting too close to the planet, and burning up as a result.
+The result was the probe traveling far too quickly, getting too close to the planet, and burning up as a result.
 All because all parties assumed everything would work, with no testing carried out.

 A programming oversight in World of Warcraft leads to a pandemic